 Reaching the Hispanic Market for Legal Services: Four Tips

 58.9 million people.
-That’s the US Census Bureau’s estimate for the number of Hispanic Americans in the United States as of mid-2017.
+That was the US Census Bureau’s estimate for the number of Hispanic Americans in the United States as of mid-2017.
 Not only is there a large number of Spanish-speaking individuals already, Hispanics are now the fastest growing demographic in the U.S. By 2060, Hispanics are predicted to make up approximately one third of all Americans.

 This generally highly connected demographic has an estimated buying power of $1.7 trillion by 2020, making Hispanic Americans a powerful economic force that you can’t afford to ignore.
 There might not be a large Hispanic culture in your law firm’s service area right now but statistically, many of your future clients will be Spanish-speaking individuals.

 If you’re not familiar with marketing to this demographic, here are some tips to keep in mind:

 - Internet use is also high among Hispanic Americans, but primarily through mobile devices.
 In fact, Pew Research found that three in four (76%) Hispanic Internet users access the online world on a cellphone, tablet or other mobile handheld device at least occasionally.
 With the growth of mobile devices in the U.S. as a whole, this reinforces the crucial importance of having a mobile version of your firm’s website.

 - Hispanic adults are still consuming a lot of TV (86%) and radio (56%).
 Reaching this audience may require using those media.